 Admittedly, we didn’t know until the last possible minute how we were going to get there.
 The initial transportation plans morphed quite a bit, so that in the end we found ourselves asking the conductor on the train where we needed to change trains and then get off.
 Sarie and I traveled with the group’s oboist, Alberto, who met us at Porta Nuova station wearing a trench coat and fretting about the oboe’s sensitivity to rain and cold.
+(Reeds are pretty touchy.)
 The conversation on the train ranged from English to Italian and Piemontese, and touched on Chinese and Elvish.

 We all climbed into the two-door car with our bags and instruments, and Bruno speed through the narrow streets of two small towns, accelerating over bumps and turning into alleys briefly to stop short in front of notable churches on the way to the castle at Roccolo.
 The entire conversation was conducted in a combination of lightning-fast Italian and Piemontese, but Sarie and I understood some of it.